This page aims to provide one single point of access for adults with autism and their families to find out:

 Those diagnosed with autism can be of above average intelligence.
 Although perhaps not having the genius type 'special skills' seen in films, individuals with autism often have positive and desirable attributes such as honesty, reliability and attention to detail.

-Diagnosis is undertaken by the Derbyshire Healthcare Foundation Trust.
-There are two ways to ask for a diagnosis of autism.
+Diagnosis is undertaken by the Derbyshire Healthcare Foundation Trust who take referrals from a range of professionals.
+There are two ways individuals and / or families can access a diagnosis of autism.
 The first is by your GP.
 Every GP Practice in Derby has been provided with a booklet which will help them to make reasonable adjustments for people with autism, to decide who may need a diagnosis and then how to refer patients with diagnosed autism for support services.

 The second is self referral directly to the Trust.
 You can do this by contacting: